On the Border in Del Rio

 If you’ve lived in Texas, you know the wonderful deliciousness that is Julio’s seasoned chips.
 I read the back of the bag many times to see where they were made, but I totally had forgotten that they’re based out of Del Rio!
 Sadly, there wasn’t a factory tour, but they have their own little restaurant in town.
 So yes, of course we had to check it out.
 The food was tasty, and they had a selection of other Julio’s products that I didn’t even know existed: Julio’s queso, hard taco shells, pork rinds, etc.

-After out lovely stay, I was on Zillow checking out house/property prices in the area….
+After out lovely stay, I was on Zillow checking out house/property prices in the area and looking for the right contractors at sites like http://www.oceansevenroofing.com/sherman-oaks-spray-foam-insulation/. for house maintenance..
 Then again, I do tend to fall in love with almost every place we visit.
 Sigh. #travelerproblems

 How sharp is this?